"crumbs of lost material add up to a feast of waste at the end of

 Why would anybody go out an buy a new couch, tv, table,

-exercise machine etc, etc, etc, when people are literally giving
+exercise machine etc. when people are literally giving

 them away free or for barter or very little money on